valkey-io/valkey-doc/docs/reference/protocol-spec.md

 This practice accomplishes two things:

 1. It allows servers to be backward compatible with RESP2 versions.
-  This is needed in Redis to make the transition to version 3 of the protocol gentler.
+  This is needed in Valkey to make the transition to version 3 of the protocol gentler.
 2. The `HELLO` command returns information about the server and the protocol that the client can use for different goals.

 The `HELLO` command has the following high-level syntax: